Radhacharan1109/Online-Judge/README.md

 ```

 ## Environment Variables
-#### Create a .env file in the root of each repository (backend and compiler) and add the following variables:
+#### Create a .env file in the root of each repository and add the following variables:

 #### Backend
 ```